mnestorov/wp-acf-snippets/README.md

 <?php endif; ?>
 ```

-### Loop Over A Рepeater Filed And Seperate Results Into Rows
+### Loop Over A Repeater Filed And Seperate Results Into Rows

 ```php
 /**